 Tips for setting up a bucket strategy

-You’ll also want to make sure you have a plan to replenish your buckets over time.
+You’ll want to make sure you have a plan to replenish your buckets over time.
 Rebalancing, for instance, is one way to refill your buckets: After a strong run up in the equity market, your stock allocation may have grown too large, and you could rebalance, selling some of your stocks at higher levels, and adding the proceeds to your other buckets.
 Rebalancing can bring your portfolio risk back on target while providing additional cash to fund other financial goals.

 The bucket approach can be particularly useful for retirees who are 72 or older and required to take required minimum distributions (RMDs) from their IRA (their long-term bucket).
 Retirees who don’t need their RMD for income can use it to restock their buckets: any excess RMD (from the long-term bucket) can be used to replenish the other two buckets—mid-term spending or cash reserves.

-Once you’ve organized your investments into these buckets, you may find it easier to move forward on your other 2022 financial goals.
-For instance, if you have money that you need to get invested, consider which bucket this cash belongs in, and then target investments that are appropriate for that time frame.
+Once you’ve organized your investments into these buckets, you may find it easier to move forward on your other financial goals.
+For instance, if you have money that you need to get invested, consider which bucket this money belongs in, and then target investments that are appropriate for that time frame.